What happens in Mars, Stays in March?

 Julius Caesar’s Calendar Remix

-After Numa Pompilius introduced January and February to the calendar party, Caesar decided to bump March down to third place.
-But you know what they say—you can take March out of the top spot, but you can’t take the warrior spirit out of it.
+But you know what they say — you can take March out of first place, but you can’t take the warrior spirit out of it.

 March: The OG Kickoff Month

-Even though March got demoted a bit, its legacy as the OG kickoff month stuck around.
-It’s still a time of renewal, growth, and maybe a little bit of war… metaphorically speaking, of course.
+Even though March lost its top spot, its legacy as the OG kickoff month stuck around.
+It’s still a time of renewal, growth, and maybe a little bit of war… metaphorically speaking.

-So, next time you’re flipping through your calendar, give March a little nod of respect for being the trailblazer it is.
-But wait—was March really born with the Romans, or did the idea of a “starter month” exist before them?
+But wait… was March really born with the Romans, or did the idea of a “starter month” exist long before them?

 Romans Didn’t Invent Timekeeping Anyway!